Table of Contents

 Mitotic (M) Phase

 G0 is another phase where the cells have left the cell cycle temporarily and reversibly.
+It is a quiescent phase where the cell remains metabolically active but does not grow or proliferate.
 The cells do not divide during this phase.
+It has reduced rates of protein synthesis.
+It can also be called the resting phase of the cell cycle.

 A summary of events taking place during these phases is tabulated below:

-Activation and progression of a phase are dependent on completion of the previous phase.
-For a successful completion of the cycle, the cell cycle is regulated and controlled by cell cycle checkpoints at different phases of a cycle.
+The duration of phases of the cell cycle varies in different kinds of cells.
+Each phase is dependent on another for fruitful completion of the cell cycle by activation and regulation processes.
+This restriction is managed and controlled by cell cycle checkpoints present at different phases of a cycle.

 Cell Cycle Checkpoints